EnglishSpanish

 Some of the common signs of plantar fasciitis include:

 • Pain at the arch of your foot.
-The pain will keep changing depending on what you are doing at that time of the day.
+The pain will fluctuate depending on what you are doing at that time of day.

-• Pain in the heels when you stand up after sitting down or when you wake up, and it goes away for a few minutes.
+• Pain in the heels occurs when you stand up after sitting down or when you wake up, and it subsides for a few minutes.

 • Swelling around the heels.